March 11, 2023

 Wishing you could turn back the clock?
 With advances in genetics, maybe someday that will be possible.
 But in the meantime, here are some simple, but powerful tips you can use today to help you stay healthy whatever your age, so you can look and feel your best.

-Even though exercise is one of the most important things you can do to stay healthy, maintain a healthy body weight, and stave off aging, most adults don’t get nearly enough of it.
+Even though exercise is one of the most important things you can do to stay healthy, maintain a healthy body weight, improve your mental health and stave off aging, most adults don’t get nearly enough of it.
 Let’s face it, most people don’t like to exercise, even though they know it’s good for them.
 Perhaps you are one of these people.

 Most health professionals rely on this current guideline: you should aim for 150 minutes or more of exercise every week, starting small and then working up to more minutes a week.
 But an intriguing new study published in December of 2022 in the journal Nature Medicine, may bring some much needed relief from those who hate to exercise.
 It turns out that the current recommendations are based on self-report questionnaires and those didn’t take into consideration short bursts of intense activity that researchers have dubbed VILPA or vigorous intermittent lifestyle physical activity.